 LATCH Retrofit Kits that Endanger Kids’ Lives

 I’m a big fan of Amazon and Walmart when you can’t buy from your local small business owner: they provide items at good prices (often on sale) and ship to your front door fast.
 This is great because you can sit behind your keyboard or phone and not have to interact with anyone (awesome for us introverts!).
-However, what you miss out on is someone telling you how dangerous a product is because Amazon and Walmart don’t care they’re dangerous—they want a sale.
+However, what you miss out on is someone telling you how dangerous a product is because Amazon and Walmart don’t care that they’re dangerous—they want a sale.

-The latest craze getting passed around social media from these two retailers is add-on LATCH retrofit kits.
-Yay.
 I know, every time you turn around, there’s a Child Passenger Safety Technician ready to burst your happy carseat bubble.
 Yep, here I am this time too.
 I see questions about non-approved aftermarket add-on LATCH retrofit kits online a few times a week.
 I bought one and an add-on LATCH strap to prove to you how dangerous these items are.
 I’m guessing you might want to buy an add-on LATCH retrofit kit because you want to add a LATCH location to a seating position that doesn’t have LATCH anchors.

 We’ve covered dangerous illegal Chinese “carseats” in the past.
 You can still find them for sale; I’m not going to link them.
 Once again, you can buy dangerous “safety” items on both sites, and probably others, and it’s up to you, the consumer, to determine if these items are worth your child’s life to use.
 Often common sense goes right out the window when faced with something that looks like it might make life simpler.